Diman0/Mailu_Fork/docs/compose/setup.rst

 .. code-block:: bash

-  docker-compose exec admin flask mailu admin me example.net 'password'
+  docker compose exec admin flask mailu admin me example.net 'password'

 This will create a user named ``me@example.net`` with password ``password`` and administration privileges.
 Connect to the Web admin interface and change the password to a strong one.